No doubt you will have heard all about Birmingham on social media and from your out-of-town friends.

 You won’t find anything tasty in this city, so don’t even try.

 And forget diversity.
-All the food is the same.
+All of the food is the same.

 The Platter, Antep Turkish Cuisine